 Draw the Line/Respect the Line is a 3-year evidence-based curriculum that promotes abstinence by providing students in grades 6, 7 and 8 with the knowledge and skills to prevent HIV, other STD and pregnancy.
 Using an interactive approach, the program shows students how to set personal limits and meet challenges to those limits.
 Lessons also include the importance of respecting others’ personal limits.

 Get Real: Comprehensive Sex Education That Works is a 3-year middle school curriculum developed by Planned Parenthood League of Massachusetts and published by ETR.
 Get Real emphasizes social and emotional skills as a key component of healthy relationships and responsible decision making.
-It promotes abstinence from sex as the healthiest choice for adolescents; provides a comprehensive understanding of sexual health, sexuality and protection methods; and supports parents as the primary sexuality educators of their children through family activities that encourage dialogue between students and the caring adults in their lives about sexual health topics.
+It promotes abstinence from sex as a safe and healthy choice for adolescents; provides a comprehensive understanding of sexual health, sexuality and protection methods; and supports parents and other caring adults as the primary sexuality educators of their children through family activities that encourage dialogue between students and the caring adults in their lives about sexual health topics.
 The Get Real program also offers a 1-year high school curriculum.

 Making a Difference!
 An Evidence-Based, Abstinence Approach to Teen Pregnancy and HIV/STD Prevention is an 8-module curriculum that provides young adolescents with the knowledge, confidence and skills necessary to reduce their risk of sexually transmitted diseases, HIV and pregnancy by abstaining from sex.
 The program is also available in a 13-module School Edition, with shorter sessions to accommodate school scheduling.

 Making Proud Choices!
 An Evidence-Based, Safer-Sex Approach to Teen Pregnancy and HIV/STD Prevention provides adolescents with the knowledge, confidence and skills necessary to reduce their risk of sexually transmitted diseases (STDs), HIV and pregnancy by abstaining from sex or using condoms if they choose to have sex.
 It is based on cognitive-behavioral theories, focus groups and the authors’ extensive experience working with youth.
 Making Proud Choices! is an adaptation and extension of the original Be Proud!
 Be Responsible! curriculum that integrates teen pregnancy prevention along with HIV/STD prevention.